ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 used to modify the policy and the action-value function's weights [@keras].
 This is when the learning happens.

+Each episode restricts the agent to navigate to the desired position in 4 moves.
+Because the maximum distance the agent is capable of traveling is 6m, this would be a trivial task using $\mu^*$ and $Q^*$.

 ### Reward Metric {#reward-metric}

 The reward metric, defined in {+@eq:reward-metric}, outlines how a reward is